Pet Trusts (Estate Planning For Your Pets)

 What is a trust?

-How does setting up a trust provide for
+How does setting up a trust provide for my pet?

 What types of trusts will work?